 First of all, you need to download the Windows version you’ll use.
 Needless to say, you’ll have to use a separate computer.

-Make sure to only use the official Microsoft website.
+Make sure only to use the official Microsoft website.
 Files from other sources could carry viruses.

-Don’t forget to specify which Windows version you want.
+Don’t forget to specify which version you want.
 For Windows 11, for instance, use this page.
 Scroll to “Create Windows 11 Installation Media” and click “Download Now.”

 2. Make a Bootable USB Drive